Lung Cancer: Causes, Stages, Symptoms, and Treatment

 Smoking

-Cigarette smoking is the most crucial risk factor for developing lung cancer.
-The use of other tobacco products, such as cigars or pipes, also increases the risk of lung cancer.
+Cigarette use is the biggest factor that increases the risk of lung cancer.
+Tobacco products like cigars and pipes may also increase the chances of developing lung cancer.
 Tobacco smoke is a mixture of more than 7000 different chemicals.
 Many things can be poisonous.
 Smoking cigarettes is a leading cause of lung cancer and death.
 People who do not smoke are 15 to 30 times more likely to avoid this fate.
 Even smoking a few cigarettes a day occasionally increases the risk of lung cancer.

 Smoking cigarettes is a leading cause of lung cancer and death.
 People who do not smoke are 15 to 30 times more likely to avoid this fate.
 Even smoking a few cigarettes a day occasionally increases the risk of lung cancer.
 A person’s risk of smoking-related diseases increases with both the number of years they smoke and the daily number of cigarettes they consume.